GunnerLab/mcce4_tutorial/index.md

 Learn about some projects at the GunnerLab @CCNY using MCCE4 and its toolkits.

 ## Contact
-Need to contact us?
+Please report any issues you encounter with MCCE4: [Submitting an issue on the MCCE4-Alpha Github](https://github.com/GunnerLab/MCCE4-Alpha/issues)

-- Please report any issues you encounter with MCCE4: [Submitting an issue on the MCCE4-Alpha Github](https://github.com/GunnerLab/MCCE4-Alpha/issues)
+Need to contact us about specific issues?

 Installation Issues:
 - Email: [Gehan Ranepura](granepura@gradcenter.cuny.edu)